Burbank, California: Burbank today

 Burbank, like other cities in California, has been facing many economic, political and social challenges in recent years.
-One of the main issues is the lack of affordable housing in the city.
-The cost of single-family homes in Burbank topped $1 million by early 2021.
-According to the U.S. Census Bureau, the average rent price in Burbank is around $1,800 and 29% of Burbank residents spend over half of their income on rent.
-These high housing costs are putting a strain on many residents, and as a result, a rent-control ordinance known as Measure RC was put on the ballot in 2021 to cap rent increases at 7% annually on at least 24,000 residential units; the measure failed to pass 36 to 64%.
+Housing affordability has remained an issue in Burbank, where the median home price was $1.2 million in 2025 Median gross rent in Burbank was $2,192 for the 2020–2024 period, with about 27% of renter households spending at least half of their household income on rent.
+These high housing costs are putting a strain on many residents, and as a result, a rent-control ordinance known as Measure RC was put on the ballot in 2020 to cap rent increases at 7% annually on at least 24,000 residential units; the measure failed to pass 36 to 64%.
 California law bars communities in the state from putting rent control on complexes built after February 1995.
 Rising housing costs in California in the last decade have contributed to a shortage of affordable housing in large metropolitan areas.
 Rent control is seen as a way to keep housing costs affordable but some economists have suggested ordinances limiting rent only contribute to California's chronic housing problem.

-Burbank has taken the initiative in various anti-smoking ordinances in the past decade.
+Burbank has adopted several anti-smoking ordinances.
 In late 2010, Burbank passed an ordinance prohibiting smoking in multi-family residences sharing ventilation systems.
 The rule went into effect in mid-2011.
 The new anti-smoking ordinance, which also prohibits smoking on private balconies and patios in multi-family residences, is considered the first of its kind in California.
 Since 2007, Burbank has prohibited smoking at all city-owned properties, downtown Burbank, the Chandler Bikeway, and sidewalk and pedestrian areas.